55th Rifle Division (Soviet Union): Into Belarus and Disbandment

 Col. Kornei Mikhailovich Andrusenko was given command of the division on January 22, and he would remain at that post for the duration of the 2nd formation.

 By March, the 55th was severely worn down by this grim fighting in the Pripiat swamps and forests.
 Its rifle regiments had no rifle battalion structure left; each regiment consisted of four separate rifle companies, each of 90 men in three platoons and a section each of sub-machine gunners and heavy machine guns.
 Each regiment also had a single mortar and a single heavy machine gun company, plus a reconnaissance platoon.
 In short, the front line strength of the division was about half that of one full-strength rifle regiment.

-At the start of Operation Bagration the division was still in the much-reduced 61st Army, in the western sector of the re-named 1st Belorussian Front, facing German 2nd Army along the south face of the Pripiat region.
+At the start of Operation Bagration the division was still in the much-reduced 61st Army, in the western sector of the renamed 1st Belorussian Front, facing German 2nd Army along the south face of the Pripiat region.
 It played a limited role in the actual offensive, mostly holding the line and acting as a follow-on force as the Germans retreated.
 Before dawn on June 29 the Dniepr Flotilla's 2nd Brigade of river cutters landed forces of the 55th across the Pripyat River in the areas of Krukovichi and Belki, and in the Petrilov area a day later.
 Overcoming the enemy's resistance by the end of July 4 the division had taken the important railroad junction of Starushki and the town of Koptsevichi.
 As a result of this action, specifically its role in the liberation of Luninets, the division was awarded the Order of the Red Banner for "exemplary fulfillment of command tasks" and its "valor and courage" on July 23.
 It then went into the Reserve of the Supreme High Command in late July, along with the rest of its army, through August and September, moving north to join 3rd Baltic Front in the vicinity of Riga.

 In late 1944 the Red Army was facing a manpower "crunch" as most men available were going into the new artillery and other support units rather than the rifle divisions.
 In consequence of this, on October 7 the division was broken up in 61st Army to provide replacements for the other units in the army.
 At the time of its disbandment, the division carried the official title of 55th Rifle, Mozyr, Order of the Red Banner Division.
 (Russian: 55-я стрелковая Мозырьская Краснознамённая дивизия.)